adamosoftware/Postulate.Orm/README.md

 2. Install nuget package **Postulate.Orm** in both projects in your solution.

 3. Install the Schema Merge app from the [MergeUI releases](https://github.com/adamosoftware/Postulate.MergeUI/releases) page.
+Note that Schema Merge capability works only with SQL Server currently.
 This will create a desktop icon that looks like this:

     ![img](https://adamosoftware.blob.core.windows.net/images/schema_merge_icon.png)